radixdlt/scrypto-challenges/3-lending/degenfi/README.md

 Here is the credit score calculation:

-Repay > 25% of the remaining balance & a minimum of 1,000 in value = 25 credit score.
+* Repay > 25% of the remaining balance & a minimum of 1,000 principal loan value = 25 credit score.
-Repay > 50% of the remaining balance & a minimum of 1,000 in value = 35 credit score.
+* Repay > 50% of the remaining balance & a minimum of 1,000 principal loan value = 35 credit score.
-Repay > 75% of the remaining balance & a minimum of 1,000 in value = 45 credit score.
+* Repay > 75% of the remaining balance & a minimum of 1,000 principal loan value = 45 credit score.
-Repay > 100% of the remaining balance & a minimum of 1,000 in value = 60 credit score.
+* Repay > 100% of the remaining balance & a minimum of 1,000 in remaining balance = 60 credit score.

 Users who have achieved 100, 200, or 300 credit score are rewarded with the following: